brandur/sorg/content/drafts/mongodb.md

 ### Fast Prototyping (#fast-prototyping)

-A perceived advantage of MongoDB is that its lack of structure and constraints makes it advantageous for getting applications up and running quickly; no pesky non-nullable columns, data types, `ALTER TABLE` statements, or foreign key constraints to deal with here!
+A perceived advantage of MongoDB is that its lack of structure and constraints makes it great for getting applications up and running quickly; no pesky non-nullable columns, data types, `ALTER TABLE` statements, or foreign key constraints to deal with here!

-Every hour saved by not having to worry about data structure at the dawn of a new project will cost 1000 hours throughout the rest of its lifetime as those small inconsistencies start to add up and eventually build to the point where the known state of any single object is not reliable.
-Constraints are good, and I'll leave it at that.
+Every hour saved by not having to worry about data structure at the dawn of a new project will cost 1000 hours throughout the rest of its lifetime as those small inconsistencies add up and eventually build to the point where the known state of any single object is not reliable.

+Constraints are good.
+I'll leave it at that.

 ### The Oplog (#oplog)